JuliaLang/www.julialang.org/blog/2020/08/invalidations.md

 As is usually the case, there are several ways to fix this: we could drop the `::Tuple` in the definition of `struct CallWaitMsg`, because there's no need to call `convert` if the object is already known to have the correct type (which would be `Any` if we dropped the field type-specification, and `Any` is not restrictive).
 Alternatively, we could keep the `::Tuple` in the type-specification, and use external knowledge that we have and assert that `args` is *already* a `Tuple` in `deserialize_msg` where it calls `CallWaitMsg`, thus informing Julia that it can afford to skip the call to `convert`.
 This is intended only as a taste of what's involved in fixing invalidations; more extensive descriptions are available in [SnoopCompile's documentation](https://timholy.github.io/SnoopCompile.jl/stable/snoopr/) and the [video](https://www.youtube.com/watch?v=7VbXbI6OmYo).

 But it also conveys an important point: most invalidations come from poorly-inferred code, so by fixing invalidations you're often improving quality in other ways.
-Julia's [performance tips] page has a wealth of good advice about avoiding non-inferrable code, and in particular cases (where you might know more about the types than inference is able to determine on its own) you can help inference by adding type-assertions.
+Julia's [performance tips] page has a wealth of good advice about avoiding non-inferable code, and in particular cases (where you might know more about the types than inference is able to determine on its own) you can help inference by adding type-assertions.
 Again, some of the recently-merged "latency" pull requests to Julia might serve as instructive examples.

 ## Summary